-\end{linenomath*} The $\gamma$ correlators are determined for same sign ($\gamma_{SS}$) and opposite sign ($\gamma_{OS}$) charge pairs averaged over particles in an event followed by averaging over events.
-The difference between opposite and same sign charge pairs is also estimated as: $\Delta\gamma$ = $\gamma_{OS}$ - $\gamma_{SS}$.
-In case of the CME, one expects $ |\gamma_{OS}| \approx |\gamma_{SS}|$.
-A positive $\Delta \gamma$ is referred to as the charge separation signal due to the CME.
-The STAR~\cite{Abe09,Abe10,Ada13,Ada14} and the ALICE~\cite{Abe13} reported charge separation signal via multi-particle correlations.
+The $\gamma$ and $\delta$ correlators are determined for same and opposite sign charge pairs averaged over particles in an event followed by averaging over events.
+The difference between $\gamma$ correlators for opposite ($\gamma_{OS}$) and same sign ($\gamma_{SS}$) charge pairs is also estimated as: $\Delta\gamma$ = $\gamma_{OS}$ - $\gamma_{SS}$.
+In- and out-of-plane correlations are determined using Eqs.(\ref{eq:eq2}) and~(\ref{eq:eq3}) for the different charge combinations.
+In the case of the Chiral Magnetic Effect (CME), several expectations arise~\cite{Bzd13}: \begin{itemize} \item $ |\gamma_{OS}| \approx |\gamma_{SS}|$: This equality reflects the charge separation effect expected from the CME phenomenon, where both OS and SS charge pairs contribute significantly to the overall correlation signal. \item $\Delta\gamma > 0$: A positive value of $\Delta\gamma$ is a characteristic signature of the CME. \item Out-of-plane correlations larger than in-plane correlations: This expectation arises from the fact that the CME induces a charge separation predominantly perpendicular to the reaction plane.
+Consequently, correlations stemming from this out-of-plane charge separation are expected to be more pronounced than correlations originating from in-plane charge dynamics. \end{itemize} The STAR~\cite{Abe09,Abe10,Ada13,Ada14} and the ALICE~\cite{Abe13} reported charge separation signal using $\gamma$ correlators.
 The CMS~\cite{Sir18} has put an upper limit on the CME contribution to $\Delta\gamma$ of 7\% in Pb+Pb collisions at $\sqrt{s}_{\mathrm{NN}}$ = 2.76 TeV at 95\% confidence level.
 The ALICE~\cite{Ach18} also reported an upper limit of 26-33\% at 95\% confidence level on the contribution of the CME signal in Pb+Pb collisions at $\sqrt{s}_{\mathrm{NN}}$ = 2.76 TeV using the Event Shape Engineering (ESE) technique.
 Recently, in another measurement of charge separation, the ALICE~\cite{Ach20} has put an upper limit, on the fraction of the CME signal ($f_{CME}$), of 15-18\% (20-24\%) at 95\% (99.7\%) confidence level for the 0-40\% collision centralities using the data driven background.
-Recently, the STAR collaboration reported some indication of finite CME signal in Au + Au collisions at $\sqrt{s}_{\mathrm{NN}}$ = 200 GeV using the participating and spectator planes~\cite{Spec}.
+Recently, the STAR collaboration reported some indication of finite CME signal in Au+Au collisions at $\sqrt{s}_{\mathrm{NN}}$ = 200 GeV using the participant and spectator planes~\cite{Spec}.